influxdata/terraform-google-influx/examples/influxdb-image/README.md

 }
 ```

-You should replace `<MODULE_VERSION>` in the code above with the version of this module that you want to use (see the [Releases Page](../../releases) for all available versions).
+You should replace `<MODULE_VERSION>` in the code above with the version of this module that you want to use (see the [Releases Page](https://github.com/gruntwork-io/terraform-google-influx/releases) for all available versions).
 That's because for production usage, you should always use a fixed, known version of this Module, downloaded from the official Git repo via `git clone`.
 On the other hand, when you're just experimenting with the Module, it's OK to use a local checkout of the Module, uploaded from your own computer via the `file` provisioner.

 ## Local testing

 The Packer template in this example folder can build not only AMIs, but also Docker images for local testing.
 This is convenient for testing out the various scripts in the `modules` folder without having to wait for an AMI to build and a bunch of EC2 Instances to boot up.
-See the [influxdb-docker folder](../influxdb-docker) for instructions.